 Social media, talking around the watercooler at work, and discussing issues with your friends and family is a way to get your opinion heard.
 The easiest and most effective way to broadcast your opinion and truly make it count is by the simple act of voting.
 We have the information you need right here to register and make your voice heard.

 Clicking on the buttons below will take you to the most recent version of the Indiana Voter Registration form.
 This form can be used to register to vote, change your name, or change your address.

 When registering to vote in person at the Voter Registration office, you must complete a registration form and are not required to provide additional documentation.
 When registering in person, you must have the form signed and returned to the Clerk's office by close of business on April 5, 2021.
 No exceptions can be made to this requirement.

 If registering by mail for the first time, you must include additional documentation, which could include:

-When registering by mail, your application must be POSTMARKED on or before October 5, 2020 in order to be eligible to participate in the 2020 General Election to be held on November 3, 2020.
+When registering by mail, your application must be POSTMARKED on or before April 5, 2021 in order to be eligible to participate in the 2021 Special Election to be held on May 4, 2021.

 Registration applications are provided in the Voter Registration Related Documents section of this page for download.
 Registration forms are also available at various distribution sites including Indiana license branches, County Clerk's Offices, libraries, State Offices, and Federal Offices.

-You may also download forms from the Secretary of State's website (www.in.gov/sos/elections )
+You may also download the voter registration application forms from the Secretary of State's website (www.in.gov/sos/elections )